spinklerz/Projects/Networking_And_Security/Network_Monitoring/README.md

     Requires a more powerful system for real-time DoS detection

 Would I recommend Prometheus for real-time DoS detection?
 Possibly, but only with proper tuning and sufficient hardware resources.
 As for my setup response times may vary from minutes to several minutes to never.
+For in production and hardware monitoring it can be great tool!